kevindewalt/oldkevindewalt.github.io/joey/index.md

 (that's Joey on the right in case you're wondering ...)

-You can read Joey's **LinkedIn Profile????** here.
+You can read Joey's LinkedIn Profile [here](https://www.linkedin.com/in/josemarimendoza).
 But let me take a moment to share my personal experience from working with him for nearly 2 years.

 Joey worked with me day-to-day as the primary dev lead building SoHelpful and All Aboard.
 He lives in Manila and most of our conversations were over Skype, Slack, or GitHub.